SOTIF-SE/OpenBehavior/README.md

 ## Four Functional Scenarios

-We evaluate **OpenBehavior** on four representative functional scenarios commonly observed in real-world road and intersection environments.
+We evaluate **OpenBehavior** on the following four functional scenarios related to intersections and roads in the real world:

 ### Scenario Overview